sbernasek/flyqma/docs/source/start.rst

 Getting Started
 ===============

-The fastest way to familiarize yourself with **FlyEye Clones** is to start with a working example.
+The fastest way to familiarize yourself with **Fly-QMA** is to start with a working example.
 Feel free to use the data from `our study <https://github.com/sebastianbernasek/pnt_yan_ratio>`_ of Pnt and Yan expression during eye development.

 We recommend reading the sections below before working with your own microscopy data.